microsoft/fast/docs/developer/testing.md

 # Testing guidance

-Prior to reviewing with key stakeholders, it's recommended to perform this series of tests to build the confidence that you've met your customers' expectations.
+When building Web sites and apps on FAST-DNA it's recommended to perform exhaustive testing to instill the confidence that you've met your customers' expectations.

 ## Quality checklist